entropicalabs/entropica_qaoa/PackageOutline.md

 Ewan's comments:
 ----------------
 I don't know if I really understand the two suggestions following the 'Or' above, perhaps you can explain them to me on Skype.
 But what I naively had in mind was more the object.plot() approach.
 The object would be an instance of QAOA, with specified cost function, p value, and gammas and betas.
 So this visualisation module will be a subclass of QAOA, I think.

+JL:
+---
+Agreed, the object.plot() approach is probably cleaner and easier to extend when adding e.g. more QAOA parameter classes.
 """

 def plot_qaoa_energy_landscape(hamiltonian, parameters):
     """
-    Plot the energy landscape of QAOA when holding all parameters fixed except for one.
+    Plot the energy landscape of QAOA when holding all parameters fixed except for two.
     Should be nicely integrated with our parameter classes

-    :param hamilttonian: self explanatory
+    :param hamiltonian:  self explanatory
     :param parameters:   a subtype of qaoa.abstract_qaoa_parameters
     """
     # see, what of Ewans Code can be used here